mace-cream/clusterhowto/README.md

 module initadd anaconda3/py3
 ```

-You can also directly add the module to your session profile. i.e.  add the following line to the end of `~/.bashrc` ( a script that runs at the start of every new terminal session)
+You can also directly add the module to your session profile. i.e.  add the following line to the end of `~/.bashrc` ( a script that runs at the start of every new terminal session).
+If you use `zsh`, put the command in `~/.zshrc`.
 ```
 module load anaconda3/py3
 ```